wavim/assignee/report/report.typ

 Embrace invitations via generous modal prompts.
 Enter code, done.
 Team invitation at its simplest, takes you to the team hub without needing manual actions.

 Team owner?
 Assign tasks through the simplest modal interface.
-Modals aren’t interruptions, they are graceful extensions of the workflow, designed with monastic restraint and geometric intentionality.
+Modals aren't interruptions, they are graceful extensions of the workflow, designed with monastic restraint and geometric intentionality.
 When invoking task assignment, the modal emerges not as a layer, but as a focused thought.